reMAKER associates

 Dr Arnagretta Hunter

 An experienced communicator of diverse ideas, Arnagretta is a champion for both imagination and science, as well as caring and community.
-She is fascinated by the role of narrative in healthcare and beyond, and the importance of creativity and the arts in our lives.
+She is fascinated by the role of stories and narrative in healthcare and beyond, and the importance of creativity and the arts in our lives.
 She is a proud champion of the work of Australia reMADE.

 Amanda Kelly